mfawky/Landing-Page/README.md

 how to add comments to my code that simplifies what i did to the reader.

-## How to use it or apply it on your device:
+## How to use it or apply on your device:

 First: you ca clone this repository and open your index.html with your used IDE and link the css and js files to the html file